 - Customer service can be unreliable, making it difficult to resolve any issues.

 PA Sports Betting Sites

-A large number of sites take sports bets in Pennsylvania while some other states are still limited to three or four options.
-The list below offers several choices to players who live in the Keystone State and those who may just be visiting.
+There are several sports betting sites available in Pennsylvania, giving you multiple options for online betting.
+The list below offers some choices to players who live in the Keystone State and those who may just be visiting.

 Each site offers different sports betting choices and options to players, so you should look over what each site offers before making your decision.
 Here are some of the sites at which you can place your bets online when in Pennsylvania: